jnpacker/ocm-enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 * A cluster has been added to decision group index 0 while the applier controller applying workloads in decision group index 2.
 The applier controller should apply the workload on the added cluster in the decision group 0.
 The applier controller should decide either continue apply the workload progressively or wait till the added cluster to the decision group 0 has the workload in its desired successful state.

 * While applying the workloads on decision group index 2 the placement has been changed and all cluster groups changed.
-The applier controller should act accordingly and apply the workload to the added clusters in decision group index 0 then decision group index 1.
+The applier controller should act accordingly and apply the workload to the added or removed clusters in decision group index 0 then decision group index 1.

 ### Risks and Mitigation